 THE FIRST MOVE

 In 1871 John Chrimes, a prominent Chicago tailor, purchased the house and moved it farther south to 45th Street and Wabash Avenue into the township of Hyde Park.
-While the house was in transit a bunch of old letters was discovered.
+While the house was in transit, many old letters were discovered.
 Clarke buried it while building the house.
 The packet contained a memorial to President Martin Van Buren recommending Henry Clarke for a job, tax receipts, newspapers of the day, and a statement in Henry Clarke's handwriting, stating, "I, Henry B. Clarke, am an ardent Democrat."
 While on the new site, the building housed the St. Paul Church of God in Christ for more than thirty years.
-As the parsonage and community hall of this church, the Clarke House was the working home of Bishop Louis Henry Ford, the man who the Bishop Ford Freeway would be named.
+As the parsonage and community hall of this church, the Clarke House was Bishop Louis Henry Ford's working home, the man whom the Bishop Ford Freeway would be named.

 THE SECOND MOVE

 In 1977, the City of Chicago purchased the house and moved it to its current location, which included lifting the entire building over the L tracks on the Englewood-Jackson Park line.
 It was a cold December night, and the hydraulic equipment responsible for supporting the house froze.
 The house sat adjacent to the 'L' tracks for two weeks until they could move it to its current location at 1827 South Indiana.

 CLARKE HOUSE MUSEUM